-The scheme will also include collecting general information for background questionnaires for job searches, listing local job search portals and language learning resources, evaluating local regulatory requirements and recruitment nuances, and negotiating with companies on the allocation of jobs for Ukrainians as a part of corporate social responsibility programs.
+The scheme will also include collecting general information for background questionnaires for job searches, listing local job search portals and language learning resources, evaluating local regulatory requirements and recruitment nuances and negotiating with companies on the allocation of jobs for Ukrainians as a part of corporate social responsibility programmes.

 “Russian military aggression forced millions of Ukrainians to leave their homeland,” Global Compact Network Ukraine chief executive Tatiana Saharuk said.
 “They lived through horrible things and lost their homes and jobs.
 Some of them left their families.

 “Every day they worry and fear for their relatives who remained in Ukraine.
 And yet, Ukrainians want to work and bring their knowledge and skills to benefit those companies that will lend them a helping hand.
 Global Compact Network Ukraine encourages businesses worldwide: Give a job for UA, give them a chance for a decent future.”

 Parimatch chief sustainability officer Maryna Grytsenko added: “The Ukrainian economy is struggling and we are trying to sustain it in all possible ways for the future of the country.
 Support of the project allows us to help our compatriots to survive and send funds to those who remain in Ukraine.

 “Also, the project is an opportunity to help Ukrainians who are wholly focused on volunteering but ready to work for European or American companies remotely.”

 Based in Ukraine, Parimatch has announced a series of schemes in recent weeks to support the country and people impacted by the invasion.